mattiaspaul/ChasingClouds/README.md

 pip3 install --pre torch torchvision torchaudio --index-url https://download.pytorch.org/whl/nightly/cu121 pip3 install -r requirements.txt
 cd point_pwc/pointnet2/lib; python setup.py install; cd ../../..
+mkdir predict
 ```
 Follow instructions to download required files from public datasets <https://github.com/mattiaspaul/ChasingClouds/blob/main/pvtcopd_vtk/README.md>

-Next you can run the PointPWC model using ``python evaluate_copd_netonly.py``.
+Next you can run the PointPWC model using ``python evaluate_copd_netonly.py -O predict``.
-Note that the DiVRoC regularisation (which improves TRE slightly) and instance optimisation (brings substantial gains) will be added soon.
+Note that the standalone DiVRoC regularisation (which improves TRE slightly) will be added soon.
+Instance optimisation is available as binary by calling ``python dist/divroc_adam.py -O predict``, which improves the PPWC predictions to about **2.37 mm** TRE (state-of-the-art for PVT1010)!
+The source code will be released once IP clearance is ready (end September 2023).
 ### Features
 - [x] Dataset (LCSD500 and instructions for PVT1010)
 - [x] Environment and guide to compile PPWC library
 - [x] Base model(s) (pth) and code for inference
 - [x] TRE evaluation (without visualisation)
-- [ ] More models and DiVRoC regularisation
-- [ ] Code for inference with Adam instance optimisation
+- [x] Binaries for inference with Adam instance optimisation
+- [ ] Source code for DiVRoC distance/regularisation
+- [ ] More models and DiVRoC ablations
 - [ ] Visualisation and training code

 # Paper